ibm-cloud-docs/containers/cs_ingress.md

 Start by deploying your apps and creating Kubernetes services to expose them.
 {: shortdesc}

 1. [Deploy your app to the cluster](/docs/containers?topic=containers-app#app_cli).
 Ensure that you add a label to your deployment in the metadata section of your configuration file, such as `app: code`.
-This label is needed to identify all pods where your app is running so that the pods can be included in the Ingress load balancing.
+This label is needed to identify all pods where your app runs so that the pods can be included in the Ingress load balancing.

 2. Create a Kubernetes service for each app that you want to expose.
 Your app must be exposed by a Kubernetes service to be included by the cluster ALB in the Ingress load balancing.
       1. Open your preferred editor and create a service configuration file that is named, for example, `myappservice.yaml`.